cra-ros-pkg/robot_localization/README.md

-cra-ros-pkg
+robot_localization
 ===========

-cra-ros-pkg is repository of Robot Operating System (ROS) software packages.
-These packages were produced by Charles River Analytics, Inc. (www.cra.com).
+robot_localization is a package of nonlinear state estimation nodes.
+The package was developed by Charles River Analytics, Inc.